-Megan’s 2019/20 season also includes an appearance as the mezzo soloist in the Victoria Symphony’s Beethoven 250 Festival performance of the Ninth Symphony.
+Megan’s 2019/20 season also included an appearance as the mezzo soloist in the Victoria Symphony’s Beethoven 250 Festival performance of the Ninth Symphony.

 Her 2018/19 season included Gertrude in Roméo et Juliette for Calgary Opera and a return to Edmonton Opera for her role debut as Ragonde in Le comte Ory.
 During the 2017/18 season, Megan appeared as Giovanna in Rigoletto and the Fortune Teller in Arabella for the Canadian Opera Company, returned to Vancouver Opera to sing Filippyevna in Eugene Onegin, made her company debut with Opéra de Québec as Second Lady in Die Zauberflöte, and joined the Victoria Symphony for Verdi’s Requiem.
 Her 2016/2017 season included Emilia in Otello for Vancouver Opera.